jinluchang/Qlattice/README.md

 There are scripts in the `scripts` directory used to install the dependencies.

-To install, we fist set the `prefix` variable to specify the target directory.
+To install, we fist set the `prefix` environment variable to specify the target directory.

 `$ export prefix=DEST_DIRECTORY`